MileHacker Logo

 Sensitive Topics: Strictly Avoid

-Absolutely avoid conversations about politics, the ongoing conflict, or the status of the territory.
+Absolutely avoid discussions about politics, the ongoing conflict, or the status of the territory.
 These are highly sensitive and might bring about severe consequences.
 Do not express opinions on the conflict, the DPR, or the Russian Federation.

 Forbidden Conversations